laurabaldassari/2019-500/assignments/README.md

 Another requirement of the course is an *Observational Studies in Action* presentation where you will describe a published manuscript that uses propensity score methods to address causal effect estimation in an observational study.
 The two deliverables are:

 1. a **study claim** which you will submit in February and you will need to receive my approval on this as well by March 1.
-2. a 15-minute **presentation** of your study to the class, either on March 22, 29, April 5 or 12.
+2. a 15-minute **presentation** of your study to the class, either on April 4, 11 or 18.
 3. You'll also act as "second reader" for one of your colleagues' presentations and give a short reaction to their presentation.

 More details on the Observational Studies in Action work [are available here](https://github.com/THOMASELOVE/2019-500/tree/master/assignments/OSIA).